 - Data Processing (Bucket Map Join and Parallel execution)

 The data consists of three tables.
 The table Airline Bookings All contains 276 million records of complete air travel trips from an origin to a destination with an itinerary identifier as a key.
 The second table Airline Bookings Origin Only contains the data for the first leg of an itinerary only and also has the itinerary’s identifier as a key.
-The last table is ‘Census’ containing population information for each US state.
+The last table is the ‘Census’ containing population information for each US state.

 This example data set demonstrates Hive query language optimization.

 Example Hive table partitioning It is important to consider the cardinality of a potential partition column and avoid fragmenting the data too much.
 Itinerary ID would be a very poor choice for partitioning.
 Queries for single itineraries by ID would be very fast but any other query would require parsing a huge amount of directories and files incurring serious overheads.

 Tip 2: Bucketing Hive Tables Itinerary ID is unsuitable for partitioning as we learned but it is used frequently for join operations.
 We can optimize joins by bucketing ‘similar’ IDs so Hive can minimize the processing steps, and reduce the data needed to parse and compare for join operations.
 Itinerary IDs, of course, have no real similarity and we only need to achieve that the same itinerary IDs from two tables end up in the same processing bucket.